Table of contents

 โ€

-• Act as the point of contact for the grievance redressal mechanism under the Act.
+• Be the point of contact for the grievance redressal mechanism under the Act.

-Section 8(9) of the DPDP Act, 2023 also requires a Data Fiduciary to publish business contact information of the DPO, if applicable, or a person who can answer Data Principal questions about personal data processing.
+Section 8(9) of the DPDP Act, 2023 also requires every Data Fiduciary to publish business contact information of the DPO, if applicable, or another person who can answer Data Principal questions about personal data processing.

 โ€

-As of 23 June 2026, the DPDP Rules are no longer just a draft.
+As of 4 July 2026, the DPDP Rules are not merely a draft.
 The Government notified the Digital Personal Data Protection Rules, 2025 in November 2025.

 โ€